 Books and publications

-Her stories have been published in five other books: Tiembla (Almadía, 2018), a book with stories about the aftermath of the 2017 earthquake in Mexico City; Inventar lo posible.
+Her stories have been published in six other books: Sin Maletas (Carena, 2018), a book with stories about refugees and immigrants from exile; Tiembla (Almadía, 2018), a book with stories about the aftermath of the 2017 earthquake in Mexico City; Inventar lo posible.
 Manifiestos mexicanos contemporáneos (Taurus, 2017); Los 12 mexicanos más pobres.
 El lado B de la lista de millonarios (Planeta, 2016), a project with an “anti-Forbes” list portraying people living in poverty in Mexico and the US; 72 Migrantes (Almadía, 2011), a book with stories about Central American immigrants murdered in northern Mexico; and Tú y yo coincidimos en la noche terrible (2012), a memoir on murdered Mexican journalists.
 She was also an English-Spanish translator of the Latino Immigrant Civic Engagement report series for the Woodrow Wilson International Center for Scholars.

 Her first novel, Fecha de Caducidad, co-authored with Beatriz Rivas and Armando Vega-Gil (Alfaguara, 2015) is a love story crossed by the disappearance of the 43 missing students of Ayotzinapa, Mexico.